Shughni language: Orthography

 Shughni people live in both Afghanistan and Tajikistan.
-For the past 100 years, each country has had diverging literary traditions and orthographic standards.
-On either side of the border, Shughni literaturists, being previously an unwritten language, has relied heavily on the existing orthographic standards and conventions in coming up with an orthography for Shughni language.
+For the past 100 years, the two countries have had diverging orthographic standards.
+On either side of the border, Shughni literaturists, being previously an unwritten language, have relied heavily on the existing orthographic standards and conventions in coming up with an orthography for Shughni language.

-In Tajikistan, Persian alphabet was discarded in 1928, being replaced by Latin alphabet, and 11 years afterwards in 1939, Latin alphabet being replaced by Cyrillic alphabet.
-Tajik Cyrillic alphabet is of course based on Russian orthography, and similar to that of Uzbek language in neighboring Uzbekistan.
-Thus, the alphabets developed in Tajikistan for Shughni language, have been Cyrillic and Latin.
+In Tajikistan, the Persian alphabet was replaced by the Latin alphabet in 1928, and 11 years afterwards in 1939, the Latin alphabet was replaced by the Cyrillic alphabet.
+The Tajik Cyrillic alphabet is based on Russian orthography, and is similar to that of Uzbek in neighboring Uzbekistan.
+Thus, the alphabets developed in Tajikistan for the Shughni language, have been Cyrillic and Latin.

-In Afghanistan, Dari (Afghan Persian), with the well-established Persian script, is the literary language of the nation.
-Pashto language too, with its own alphabet, derived from Persian, but with unique features and conventions, is the co-official language of Afghanistan.
-Thus, the Shughni orthography being developed by literaturists in Afghanistan has been derived from Persian, and borrowing letters from Pashto as needed.
+In Afghanistan, Dari Persian, with the Persian script, is the literary language of the nation.
+Pashto language (Eastern Iranian language) too, with its own alphabet, derived from Persian, but with unique features and conventions, is the co-official language of Afghanistan.
+Thus, the Shughni orthography being developed by literaturists in Afghanistan has been derived from Persian, and additionally borrowing letters from Pashto if needed.

 Historical development

-The question of whether the Shughni people possessed an ancient writing system is disputed.
+The question of whether the Shughni language possessed an ancient writing system remains a subject of research.
 The only recorded mention of a possible ancient Shughni script comes from the Chinese traveler Xuanzang in the 7th century CE.
 In his work Great Tang Records on the Western Regions, he mentions a country called Shiqini, which researchers identify with Shughnan.
-According to Xuanzang, the writing system of Shiqini was similar to that of the Tocharians, probably referring to the Bactrian alphabet.
+According to Xuanzang, the writing system of Shiqini was similar to that of the Tocharians, probably referring to the Eastern Iranian Bactrian alphabet.

-From the second half of the 19th century, attempts were made to adapt the Arabic script for Shughni.
+From the second half of the 19th century, attempts were made to adapt the Persian script for Shughni.
 Some poetry (e.g., by the poet Mullo Lochin, 1860–1920) and medical or historical works (e.g., by Shohzoda Muhammad) were written in it, but the practice never became widespread.

 During the same period, Shughni began to attract scholarly attention.
 The first Shughni grammar was compiled by the English researcher Robert Shaw in 1877, using a Latin-based transcription with diacritics.
 In 1883, the Russian scholar D. L. Ivanov produced the first Shughni dictionary; his manuscripts used Cyrillic with additional Latin letters, while the published version employed the Anders Johan Sjögren's Cyrillic alphabet.
 In the early 20th century, further publications on Shughni appeared, though the language itself remained largely unwritten.

 Latin alphabet

-The Latin-based writing system used for the Shughni language comprises 39 letters, combining standard Latin characters with diacritical marks and several letters adopted from the Greek alphabet.
-Although this alphabet has never been officially standardized, it has been widely employed in books, academic articles, and linguistic studies devoted to the Shughni language and related Pamir languages:
+The Latin-based writing system used for the Shughni language comprises 39 letters, combining standard Latin characters with diacritical marks and some additional modified letters adopted from the Hellenic alphabet.
+Although this alphabet has never been officially standardized, it has been widely employed in academic articles and linguistic studies devoted to the Shughni language and related Eastern Iranian Pamir languages: